Snowflake-Labs/sfguide-frosty-llm-chatbot-on-streamlit-snowflake/quickstart.md

             resp_container.markdown(response)
 ```

 5. Use a regular expression to search the newly generated response for the SQL markdown syntax that we instructed GPT-3.5 to wrap any SQL queries in.
-If a match is found, use `st.experimental_connection` to execute the SQL query against the databse we created in Snowflake.
+If a match is found, use `st.experimental_connection` to execute the SQL query against the database we created in Snowflake.
 Write the result to the app using `st.dataframe`, and append the result to the associated message in the message history.

 ```python
         message = {"role": "assistant", "content": response}